 Net Promoter Score (NPS) is a popular survey-based metric to gauge customer loyalty and sentiment.
 It measures the enthusiasm of customers with the question: "How likely are you to recommend the product/service to a friend or colleague on a scale from 0 to 10?".

-Improving NPS score is a proxy for improving the over customer experience.
+Improving Net Promoter Score is a proxy for improving the over customer experience.
 Businesses with high NPS scores generally also grow much more quickly by retaining their existing customer base and spreading via word of mouth.

 Brand awareness via word of mouth is the gold standard for growth avenues, and NPS is the de facto metric for improving word of mouth.